SynixeContractors/MissionTemplate/docs/mission-making/creating-the-fob.md

 # Creating the FOB

 Every mission needs a FOB.
 This is where players will spawn, and where they will return to after completing objectives.
-The FOB is also where players will be able to access the shop, and where vehicles will be spawned.
+The FOB is also where players will access the shop, and where vehicles will be spawned.

 ## Pick a location

-A FOB should be within a reasonable distance from the AO, but far enough away that the enemies will not be alerted to the FOB's presence.
+A FOB must be within a reasonable distance from the AO, but far enough away that the enemies will not be alerted to the FOB's presence.

 A good FOB location:

 - Is a reasonably flat area
 - Is at least 2km from the AO
 - Is not too close to any civilian areas